 Mexican-Themed Party Drinks

-The stereotypical drink is a shot of tequila.
+The stereotypical drink for a Mexican fiesta is a shot of tequila.
 Although tequila does have deep roots in Mexico and is popular in their culture and others, let's dig a little deeper into other authentic Mexican drinks.
-Try one of these original Mexican recipes
+Try one of these original Mexican recipes.

 Tequila drinks for a Mexican-themed party

-Once you've decided on your palette, then comes the fun of figuring out how to incorporate all of the gorgeous colors.
 The Mexican way is to make flowers part of your decor.
-You can make paper flowers and combine live floral arrangements as well.
+However, you can also make paper flowers and combine live floral arrangements as well.

 - Why choose us?
 BRIGHTER COLORS, THICKER PAPER and MORE STABLE ADHESIVES, make our fiesta party decorations more upscale...

 - Unleash your creativity.
 25 PCS rainbow party decorations include 8 tissue pom poms, 8 honeycomb orbs, 6 paper fans, 2...

 - Happy your fiesta party.
 Sophisticated, modern and chic these dazzling party supplies are a hit at any party would...